mcpython4-coding/Documentation/mcpython/world/Chunk.md

                 variable self.attr[attr]

         function get_maximum_y_coordinate_from_generation(self, x: int, z: int) -> int

+            Helper function for getting the y height at the given xz generation based on the generation code
+            :param x: the x coord
+            :param z: the y corrd
+            :return: the y value at that position

         function set_value(self, name: str, value)

-            will set an attribute of the chunk
+            Will set an attribute of the chunk
             :param name: the name to use
             :param value: the value to use

         function get_value(self, name: str)

-            will get the value of the given name
+            Will get the value of the given name
             :param name: the name to get
             :return: the data stored

         function draw(self)

-            will draw the chunk with the content for it
+            Will draw the chunk with the content for it

         @deprecation.deprecated("dev3-1", "a1.3.0")